eclipse-sw360/sw360.website/content/en/docs/Deployment/Upgrading/Upgrade_Version_SW360_16_To_17.md

 Make sure that `Private_Pages_7_4_3_18_GA18.lar ` is selected.
 Follow the other selections made as shown on the screenshot ... importing permissions ... mirror with overwriting, use the current author ...

 {{< figure src="/sw360/img/sw360screenshots/deploy74/17.png" >}}

-If you click then the liferay logo_the upper left corner where the SW360 is, you will return to the application and the following screen should appear:

-{{< figure src="/sw360/img/sw360screenshots/deploy74/18.png" >}}

-You can close the left menu area by clicking on the upper left icon:

-{{< figure src="/sw360/img/sw360screenshots/deploy74/19.png" >}}

-Click `Start` to open the private pages.
-You are still logged in, so the setup account is used to view the pages.

-__Important__ The setup account does not belong to a group.
-Thus, not all view are functional because they require a group membership to work correctly.

-{{< figure src="/sw360/img/sw360screenshots/deploy74/20.png" >}}

-#### Import User Accounts for Testing

-Click the SW360 `Admin` menu which is_the right and selection the `User` item.

-{{< figure src="/sw360/img/sw360screenshots/deploy74/21.png" >}}

-At the bottom of that view, select a User file to import for testing.
-Skip it if you will create users differently.
-You can find a [user account import file](https://github.com/sw360/sw360vagrant/blob/master/shared/test_users_with_passwords_12345.csv) to import in the `sw360vagrant` project in the folder `shared`.
-After the user have been imported successfully, they should appear in the table view.

-{{< figure src="/sw360/img/sw360screenshots/deploy74/22.png" >}}

-After the user have been imported successfully, they should appear in the table view.
-You can logout for now and use one of the just added accounts (see below):

-{{< figure src="/sw360/img/sw360screenshots/deploy74/23.png" >}}

-#### Real Login

-One example user is `user@sw360.org` with the password `12345`.
-Note that in the import file with the example accounts, the password is provided with a hash.
-If you would like to generate new (salted) hashes, you can change your password and export the user list using the same portlet where you have imported the users.
-This functionality can be also used to migrate accounts between servers.

-{{< figure src="/sw360/img/sw360screenshots/deploy74/24.png" >}}

-After the successful login, SW360 will look as follows.

-{{< figure src="/sw360/img/sw360screenshots/deploy74/25.png" >}}